aaron-grau/curic/react/demos/fruit_stand_demos/fruit_stand_01/README.md

 ---

-Let's starting by looking at the code that you just walked through in the first half of our Redux [store reading][store-reading].
+Let's start by looking at the code you just walked through in the first half of our Redux [store reading][store-reading].

 + Notable libraries used - `redux`.
 + Actions are defined in [`frontend/actions.js`][actions-code].